sandlim/Vet_consulting/README.md

-# Vet_consulting
+# Simultaneously integrated boost radiation protocol for sinonasal tumors in dogs
-Code snippets by me.
+Code snippets by me for consulting project with V Meir.
 These codes are specific to the project done and may not be applicable generally.